Elaine Bonazzi: Life and career

 Bonazzi appeared in numerous rarely seen operas with the Clarion Music Society at Alice Tully Hall during the 1970s and 1980s, including Anfione in Agostino Steffani's Niobe, regina di Tebe, Apollo in Francesco Cavalli's Giasone, Baroness Aspasia in Gioachino Rossini's La pietra del paragone, Juno in Gluck's Le nozze d'Ercole e d'Ebe, and Lavinia in Steffani's Amor vien dal destino.

 In 1981 Bonazzi portrayed The Marquise of Birkenfeld in La fille du régiment with Tulsa Opera.
 In 1983 she portrayed Matryona Pavlovna/Korablyova in Franco Alfano's Risurrezione at the Cincinnati Opera.
 In 1985 she portrayed Baba the Turk at the Sarasota Opera.
 That same year she created the role of Madame d'Urfé in the world premiere of Argento's Casanova's Homecoming at the Minnesota Opera.
-In 1993 she created the role of Lady Neville in the world premiere of David Carlson's The Midnight Angel at the Opera Theater of Saint Louis.
+In 1993 she created the role of Lady Neville in the world premiere of David Carlson's The Midnight Angel at the Opera Theatre of Saint Louis.
 She returned to Saint Louis the following year to perform the role of Mistress Quickly in Falstaff.

 On the international stage Bonazzi performed leading roles at the Dutch National Opera, the National Theatre in Belgrade, and the Palacio de Bellas Artes in Mexico City.
 In 1964 she portrayed The Secretary in The Consul at the Vancouver Opera.
 In 1974 she portrayed Countess Geschwitz in Alban Berg's Lulu at the Festival dei Due Mondi.

 Bonazzi taught for many years on the voice faculty at the Stony Brook University, retiring from there in 2012.
 Prior to teaching at SBU, she was a member of the vocal music faculty at the Peabody Institute of Music.
 Several of her students have had successful singing careers, including soprano Christine Goerke and mezzo-soprano Deanne Meek.
 She was married to cellist Jerome Carrington.